BadhanGanesh/BJOTPViewController/README.md

 2. Paste the repo URL: https://github.com/BadhanGanesh/BJOTPViewController.git

-3. Follow onscreen instructions for choosing the package options and targets you want to add the dependency to, and click **Finish** when you're done.
+3. Follow onscreen instructions for choosing the package options and targets you want to add the dependency to - but make sure you always consider choosing the latest version for the best experience - and click **Finish** when you're done.

 ## Screenshots